 GEMt currently offers dry needling courses in Australia, New Zealand, and South-East Asia, and are designed to deliver accredited, graduate courses in trigger point dry needling (TDN) for all forms of manual therapy.
 An effective treatment for myofascial pain, trigger point dry needling (TDN) uses the stimulation of trigger points with fine filament needles to reduce muscular pain and dysfunction.
 Dry needling is now used to effectively treat acute and chronic orthopaedic and musculoskeletal conditions.

-GEMt offers dry needling courses year round in multiple locations.
+GEMt offers dry needling courses year-round in multiple locations.
 Visit our Course Dates page for more information about a course near you.
 In addition, GEMt actively encourages regional clinics to host us onsite.
-Onsite hosting ensures that your entire clinic staff is up to date with dry needling techniques, and has uniform skill at applying those techniques.
+Onsite hosting ensures that your entire clinic staff is up to date with dry needling techniques, and has uniform skills at applying those techniques.

 GEMt Courses are fully Accredited for the following associations:

 - Osteopathy Australia

 - Note: The APA no longer offers Accreditation for course